The Pros and Cons of Inclusive Education vs. Self-Contained Classrooms

 2. Lack of Specialized Instruction

 While general education teachers are skilled professionals, they may not possess the specialized training required to address specific disabilities effectively.
-Without this expertise, students with complex needs might not receive the appropriate interventions they require to succeed.
+Resources such as the Special Education Teacher Planner can help educators organize individualized strategies, but without dedicated expertise, students with complex needs might not receive the appropriate interventions they require to succeed.

 3. Classroom Management Challenges